yaseenpierson/object-tracking/README.md

 # Arduino Servo Object Tracking (OpenCV)

 This project uses OpenCV on a computer to detect an object and sends servo angle values to an Arduino.
-The Arduino controls one or two servos (pan or pan+tilt) to keep the object centered in the camera view.
+The Arduino controls two servos (horizontal and vertical) to keep the object centered in the camera view.

 ---